aaron1729/sleep-stories/README.md

 * `datetime` (for timestamps),
 * `os` (for interacting with the operating system),
 * `spacy` (for NLP sentence boundary detection),
-* `hashlib` (to hash filenames for replicable psuedorandom binary numbers, to dictate tolerance for "overused words").
+* `hashlib` (to hash filenames for replicable psuedorandom binary numbers, to dictate tolerance for "overused words"),
+* `requests` (to make GET requests for an image after dalle has created it and returned its url).

 ## pipeline

-here's a description of the pipeline, script by script, in a (topo)logical ordering. see the [pipeline flowchart](sleep_stories_pipeline.pdf) for a visual representation. from the root, `my_script.py` is executed by doing `python my_script.py` on the command line.
+here's a description of the pipeline, script by script, in a (topo)logical ordering. see the [pipeline flowchart](sleep_stories_pipeline.pdf) for a visual representation. from the root, `my_script.py` is executed by doing `python my_script.py` on the command line (with the virtual environment running).

 ### miscellaneous info